thonly/BoxOffice/README.md

 # An Ethereum dApp to Decentralize the Film Industry and Empower Independent Filmmakers

-To learn about the product functionalities, design decisions, and security measures of this open source project, read this accompanying article:
+To learn about the product features, design decisions, and security measures of this open source project in detail, read this accompanying article:

 https://medium.com/heartbankstudio/an-ethereum-dapp-to-decentralize-the-film-industry-and-empower-indie-filmmakers-82ad7e41a879

 ## Rinkeby Testnet

-The alpha release is availabl at the URL [boxoffice.heartbank.studio](https://boxoffice.heartbank.studio).
+The alpha release is available at the URL [boxoffice.heartbank.studio](https://boxoffice.heartbank.studio).
 The underlying smart contracts reside on the Rinkeby Testnet and can be viewed on Etherscan.

 ### Deployed Contracts